Lisa Lorton, Division Manager

 For information, assistance, or to schedule inspections:

 No new permits can be issued for off-premise signs (Exception: Section 4612(b) of the Houston Sign Code).
-Relocation permits are issued for certain off-premise signs provided that an ordinance has been approved by City Council which includes a listing of the location of the specific signs that can be permitted for a single three year period, provided that all applicable provisions are met.
+Relocation permits are issued for certain off-premise signs The specific signs that can be permitted for a single three year period, provided that all applicable provisions are met.

 The only signs which can be installed by other than a licensed sign contractor but may still need permits are: